My thoughts on past performance

 We’ve now had an unprecedented decade where growth stocks have outperformed value stocks, particularly at the smaller company end, because the money has poured into large cap, especially US growth stocks like Amazon, Microsoft, Nvidia, Meta, Apple.

-Fortunately for me, a “disruptive” thematic has been highly successful during this period, as new businesses supplant the new order.
+Fortunately for me, a “disruptive” thematic has been highly successful during this period, as new businesses supplant the old order.

 But I have no illusions that at some point, often as interest rates are rising, there will be a swing back towards deep value stocks and they will have their day (some years) again in the sun.